brandlewco/blumberg-law/content/pages/index.md

           Experience.
         text: >
-          Bruce Blumberg has handled more than 100 jury trials including 5 murder trials, and innumerable bench trials for clients charged with felonies and misdemeanors.
+          Bruce Blumberg has handled nearly 100 jury trials, including winning "not guilty" vertics in 6 murder trials.
+Bruce has also represented in innumerable bench trials for clients charged with felonies and misdemeanors.
         actions: []
         styles:
           self: